01 of 05

 Rest assured, while there is a skill and art to using this tool, it can be learned without destroying your prized models.
 At worst, you can always strip the paint and try again if you fail.

 You can do many things with an airbrush, from painting a model outright to applying weathering to a painted piece.
 While we usually associate it with locomotives and cars, you can use your airbrush on all parts of your model railroad.
-Structures, track, scenery - all can be painted or detailed with an airbrush.
+Structures, track, and scenery can all be painted or detailed with an airbrush.

 When done well, the results are often faster and better than anything you'll achieve with a brush or with spray cans.
-An airbrush allows thin and even paint application which can be applied over a broad area or concentrated to create an infinite variety of effects.
+An airbrush allows thinner and paint application, which can be applied over a broad area or concentrated, to create an infinite variety of effects.

 02 of 05

 What airbrush is best?

 Like any tool, a good quality airbrush will make it easier to produce good results.
 However, the hand holding the tool has a far greater impact on its performance than the tool itself.
 In other words, an inexpensive brush in the hands of an experienced artist is sure to deliver better results than the best brush in the hands of a novice.

 An inexpensive tool does have some advantages for those just getting started.
 Maintenance is the key to consistent results over the long term.
 A simple brush is cleaned the same way as an expensive brush.
 Learn how to properly mix your paint and care for your tool on a cheap model before you void the warranty on a $200 tool.

 Even after you've moved on to better tools, there will still be certain jobs for which those basic airbrushes work just as well.
 Even a basic airbrush kit is a worthwhile investment.